Special Force (2003 video game): Sequel

-Following the 2006 Lebanon War fought between Hezbollah and Israel, Hezbollah re-created the conflict in the game sequel called Special Force 2: Tale of the Truthful Pledge.
+Following the 2006 Lebanon War fought between Hezbollah and Israel, Hezbollah re-created the conflict in Special Force 2: Tale of the Truthful Pledge.
 Developers of the original game formed a new studio, Might 3D, which made the game using an unlicensed version of CryEngine.
 The game features four levels with an expanded arsenal and resource management.
 Hezbollah released Special Force 2 on 16 August 2007 and featured it in a local exhibit about the conflict.
 The group expected high demand both domestically and abroad, and the game saw several hundred pre-orders in Lebanon.
 The game attained "limited fame" in the country.
-Special Force 2 was officially only released in Arabic, although an unofficial, free English version exists.
+Special Force 2 was officially released only in Arabic, although an unofficial, free English version exists.
 The author of the English patch noted that it would be haram for someone to download the game without donating to Hezbollah or a local mosque.